tonamatos/BorderTracer/BorderTracer_site/docs/index.md

 # Welcome to BorderTracer

 An advanced border-tracing algorithm that generalizes classical image segmentation techniques from pixel-based grids to arbitrary polygonal tilings, enabling contour detection in abstract adjacency graphs.
+Based on research published by the authors in the journal **Theoretical Computer Science**.

 ---